-Each course is offered in a one-week intensive.
+Each 6-hour course is offered in a one-week intensive.
 These one-week intensives meet in January and again in June.
 All courses are offered in each term.
-In addition to the on-campus component, each course consists of a pre-campus assignment and a post-class assignment due approximately four months after the on-campus intensive.
+In addition to the on-campus component, each course consists of a precampus assignment or readings starting one month before the on-campus intensive and a post-class assignment due approximately four months after the on-campus intensive.

-Overview of the Doctor of Worship Studies Degree Curriculum (34 hrs)
+Overview of the Doctor of Worship Studies Degree Curriculum (36 hrs)

-- o DWS 701: The Biblical Foundations and Historical Development of Christian Worship, 6 hrs - o DWS 702: The Renewal of Sunday Worship: Music and the Arts, 6 hrs - o DWS 703: The Christian Year: Forming Congregational Spirituality, 6 hrs - o DWS 704: The Sacred Actions and Ministries of Christian Worship, 6 hrs - o DWS-P: Practicum Course, 2 hrs divided over 3 terms - o DWS 801: Thesis/Project, 8 hrs - o WR 701: Graduate Research and Writing, 2 hrs (online) (NB: While this course is not a required component of the DWS program, it may be required by the Academic Dean, DWS 701 faculty, or Registrar.
-Credits earned do not count toward total DWS program requirements.)
+- WR 701: Graduate Research and Writing, 2 hrs (online) (course is completed online).
+It must be passed with at least a "B" in order to continue in the DWS program.
+Tuition fees apply to BIB 501(B) and WR 701. - DWS 701: The Biblical Foundations and Historical Development of Christian Worship, 6 hrs - DWS 702: The Renewal of Sunday Worship: Music and the Arts, 6 hrs - DWS 703: The Christian Year: Forming Congregational Spirituality, 6 hrs - DWS 704: The Sacred Actions and Ministries of Christian Worship, 6 hrs - o DWS-P: Practicum Course, 2 hrs divided over 3 terms - o DWS 801: Thesis/Project, 8 hrs - All online courses must be completed with at least a "B" in order to progress to the DWS 702 course